In this tutorial, we will create a full-fledged registration experience, capable of...

 - Re-label or re-number your spaces

-Once the map-building festivities are over, click out of the map creation tool and return to the CLICK N BUY SPACES tool inside the Event Builder.
+Once the map is completed, return to the CLICK N BUY SPACES tool inside the Event Builder.

 3. PUBLISH THE MAP

 Once you're ready to publish the map to your event website, jump into the WEBSITE tab of the Event Builder and select the CONTENT ACTIVATION tool on the left.
-Find the tab for booths and flip the switch!
+Find the tab for booths and flip the switch - this will generate a new tab in the main menu of your event website (and companion mobile app) which contains a graphic display of your exhibitor map.
+Note that this map is interactive for visitors to your site and thus can be searched for specific exhibiting companies and/or space numbers.

 TESTING AND FINISHING YOUR WEBSITE